-Mahomes’ feet, arm, lift Chiefs to Super Bowl over Titans
+Mahomes’ feet, arm lift Chiefs to Super Bowl over Titans

 Displaying the gambling nature of both coaches, fourth-down conversions were key on early scoring drives.
 Humphries, who missed the last six games with an ankle problem, caught a 3-yarder on fourth-and-2 at the KC 29.
 Two plays later, Henry scored.

-On the Chiefs’ ensuing possession, they went on fourth-and-2 from the Titans 28.
+On the Chiefs’ ensuing possession, they went for it on fourth-and-2 from the Titans 28.
 Travis Kelce’s 4-yard reception continued a march to Hill’s first TD.

 UP NEXT